 The School for Advanced Legal Studies offers both coursework and research programmes.
 The application requirements and processes are slightly different depending on whether one's focus is coursework or research.

-Applications for coursework-based programmes close 30 September 2020.
+Applications for coursework-based programmes open 1 May 2021 and close 30 September 2021.

 Do you satisfy the admission requirements for the postgraduate Law programme you want to apply for?
 Have a look at the Faculty Handbook before you apply for one of our postgraduate diploma programmes, or any of our LLM, MPhil and PhD programmes.
 If you meet the admission requirements, you can apply online here.